strolch-li/strolch/li.strolch.persistence.postgresql/README.md

 3. Create the user and DB:
 $ sudo -u postgres psql
 $ postgres=#
-create user testUser with password 'test';
+create user testuser with password 'test';
 create database testdb;
 GRANT ALL PRIVILEGES ON DATABASE testdb to testuser;
 GRANT CONNECT ON DATABASE testdb TO testuser ;

 # For tests:
-create user testUser with password 'test';
+create user testuser with password 'test';
 create database testdb;
 GRANT ALL PRIVILEGES ON DATABASE testdb to testuser;
 GRANT CONNECT ON DATABASE testdb TO testuser ;